-Physicians are understandably concerned about their reputations and the consequences of negative posts about them on social media platforms.
-Although the web is a powerful tool for physicians, it becomes problematic when patients post unfavorable opinions.
+Clinicians are understandably concerned about their reputations and the consequences of any negative comments posted about them on social media platforms.
+Although the web can be a powerful tool for healthcare practices, it becomes problematic when patients post unfavorable opinions.
 It is nearly impossible to prevent negative comments from being posted and equally difficult to obtain a retraction or remove an adverse comment once posted.

 Individuals who post disparaging information might post anonymously or use a false name.
-The fact that a patient starts a dialogue—albeit one that might be false and defamatory—and includes his or her name along with potentially protected information, does not open the door for the doctor to respond directly.
-Even if you know the source of the negative comments and can persuade the person to stop, comments remain in the public domain in perpetuity and might even be shared by others inadvertently or intentionally.
+Patients who start an online dialogue and identify themselves by name—potentially providing protected information—do not open the door for the practice to respond directly.
+Even if you know the source of the negative posts and can persuade the person to reconsider, comments remain in the public domain in perpetuity and might even be shared by others inadvertently or intentionally.

 Responding to Negative Comments

 It is never advisable to respond to adverse comments in a defensive manner.
-A defensive response can create a war of words that only escalates the situation.
-Additionally, acknowledging that an individual is your patient may violate federal and state privacy laws that could lead to a complaint to the Office of Civil Rights and a formal investigation—and it may garner the attention of the state medical board, resulting in an official inquiry and potential administrative sanctions.
+A defensive response can start a war of words that only escalates the situation.
+Additionally, acknowledging that an individual is your patient may violate federal and state privacy laws that could lead to a complaint to the Office for Civil Rights and a formal investigation—and it may garner the attention of the state medical board, resulting in an official inquiry and potential administrative sanctions.

-- Listen to the criticism—online reviews are sometimes the only avenue patients have to express their concerns.
-Read what the patient has to say to see if there is anything in the criticism that your practice can correct.
+- Listen to the criticism.
+Online reviews are sometimes the only avenue patients have available to express their concerns.
+Do the patient’s criticisms reveal any issues that your practice can and should address?

 - Take the conversation offline.
-Have a standard reply thanking the patient for the comment and asking him or her to call your office.
-This action allows the public to see that the doctor/office is responsive to patients’ concerns but allows the doctor to then resolve the concern privately.
-Here is generic language:
+Have a standard reply thanking patients for comments and asking them to call your office.
+This action allows the public to see that the practice is responsive to patients’ concerns but allows the clinician to then resolve the concern privately.

 - Resolve the dispute over the phone or in person if possible.

 Following this approach has frequently proved successful for practices in terminating an ongoing public conversation.
-The disgruntled patient frequently realizes that he or she will not goad the physician into engaging in an endless back and forth and loses interest in continuing the online dialogue.
-Often, once the issue is resolved, patients will take down their comment or add an addendum that says, “The office listened to what I had to say.”
+Often, the disgruntled patient realizes that the clinician cannot be goaded into engaging in an endless back and forth and, consequently, loses interest in continuing the online dialogue.
+Once the issue is resolved, patients will frequently take down their comment or make an addendum that says, “The office listened to what I had to say.”

-If the negative posts continue and the identity of the individual is known, a final option is to send a registered letter via U.S. Mail, return receipt requested, to the patient’s last known home address with the outside of the envelope marked “personal and confidential.”
-In the enclosed letter, indicate that you are aware of the false and defamatory comments recently posted by the individual on social media, demand that he or she cease immediately from engaging in any further improper conduct, and suggest that, if the posts don’t cease, your practice will have no alternative but to retain counsel and consider pursuing appropriate remedies.
+If the negative posts continue and the identity of the individual is known, a final option is to send a registered letter via U.S. mail, return receipt requested, to the patient’s last known home address with the outside of the envelope marked “personal and confidential.”
+In the enclosed letter, indicate that you are aware of the false and defamatory comments recently posted by the individual on social media, demand that the improper conduct cease immediately, and suggest that if the posts don’t cease, your practice will have no alternative but to retain counsel and consider pursuing appropriate legal options.

 No Easy Remedy